All NEMO Cooperation

 Methodology Submitted Request for amendment Approved

-All NEMOs proposal for the price coupling algorithm and for the continuous trading matching algorithm, also incorporating TSO and NEMO proposals for a common set of requirements, in accordance with Article 37(5) and 37 (1) of the CACM Regulation (Algorithm Methodology) By All NEMOs on February 14, 2017
+All NEMO proposals for the price coupling algorithm and for the continuous trading matching algorithm, also incorporating TSO and NEMO proposals for a common set of requirements, in accordance with Article 37(5) and 37 (1) of the CACM Regulation (Algorithm Methodology) By All NEMOs on July 31, 2019 - By ACER on January 30, 2020

 Table 1 - Methodologies submitted according to Article 9 of the CACM Regulation